MichaelClerx/cellml-validation/README.md

 Disclaimers:

-1. Schema/DTD/RelaxNG can only provide *partial* validation for CellML files.
+1. XML tehcnologies like Schema, DTD, RelaxNG, and Schematron can only provide *partial* validation for CellML files.
 2. This repo is still under development, meaning the validation tools have not yet been fully tested.

 ## CellML 2.0 (Draft)